Gender Discrimination in the Workplace

 There is no law expressly and unmistakably prohibiting discrimination against gay or transgender employees because of their sexual orientation or gender identity.
 However, the laws against sex discrimination have rightly been interpreted to include such discrimination.
-Therefore, LGBTQ+ employees should also reach out if they believe their rights have been violated.
+Therefore, LGBTQ+ employees should call us at 704.940.6399 or 864.516.7526 if they believe their rights have been violated.

 Herrmann & Murphy’s attorneys have brought successful actions against employers who allow harassment and discrimination based on sex to infect their workplaces.
 If you believe you are the victim of sex discrimination, you should reach out for a consultation today.

 Title VII of the Civil Rights Act of 1964 is the federal law prohibiting this form of discrimination.
 Title VII forbids employers with 15 employees or more from discriminating against any individual with respect to her compensation, terms, conditions, or privileges of employment, because of such individual’s race, color, religion, sex, or national origin.
 Employees must bring these claims to the Equal Employment Opportunity Commission (EEOC) within 180 days of the discriminatory act.

 Unfortunately, the EEOC is far more likely to harm your case than to help your cause.
 Therefore, we strongly recommend you reach out for a consult before going to the EEOC if you believe you have been the victim of unlawful discrimination or retaliation.
 No matter what, though, you must comply with the 180-day deadline.
 Therefore, you should file with the EEOC immediately if it has been five months since the adverse employment action occurred.